chuchunf/AgenticRelay/README.md

 # Relay

-A proof-of-concept project exploring the use of LLM to generate workflows from SOPs, validate and approve workflows, and execute them as LangGraph applications.
+A proof-of-concept project to explore using LLMs to generate workflows from SOPs, and execute them as LangGraph applications.

 ## Setup